Ask the Wizard: Video Poker - Probability

-Stratosphere advertises poker machines that pay over 100%.
-In an earlier column, you say in full pay Jacks or better the perfect strategy player will average one royal flush every 40,388 plays.
+The Stratosphere advertises poker machines that pay over 100%.
+In an earlier column, you said that in full pay Jacks or Better the perfect strategy player will average one royal flush every 40,388 plays.
 Given this fact, does this mean a player needs to play this many hands perfectly before the advertised payout percentage is realized?
 I speak for the millions of video poker players who, like myself, watch a $20 become $0 in that "98%" machine.

 — Derek G from Vegas, baby!

 Here are some figures for you.
 Royals contribute 1.98% to the return in 9-6 jacks or better.
 That means you can expect the game to return 97.56% between royals.
 The standard deviation of one hand is 4.42.
 The standard deviation of the return of 40,391 hands, the average number between royals, is 2.20%.
 So, even after a complete royal cycle you can still be a long ways from a 99.54% return.
 Thee is a 95% chance you'll be somewhere in the range of 95.24% and 103.85%.

 About the pop-ups, I hate them too.
 However, something has to put rice on the table.
 Consider them the cost of the information you're getting.